August 5th – August 9th

 Performance and music

-New promenading performance work and experiments will be presented around Hallgate by Gillian Dyson, Warren Draper, Sacha Grey, Filippos Tsitsopoulos and ‘Jackhno’ of Buffland Beat Collective.
+New promenading performance work and experiments presented around Hallgate by Gillian Dyson, Warren Draper, Sacha Grey, Filippos Tsitsopoulos and ‘Jackhno’ of Buffland Beat Collective.
 Additionally featured is Garden Sessions, an independent live music event produced by singer-songwriter August Charles.
 In a time where live music was put on hold, Charles saw an opportunity to spotlight musicians digitally by producing a series of youtube videos featuring performances in Doncaster’s Walkers Nurseries gardens.
 As lockdown lifts, Charles collaborates with Olivia Jones and Jez Matthews to produce a live event on Saturday, August 7th at The Leopard.
 Protesting the status quo, the event will have a variety of artists immersed and performing within the crowd, producing a culture clash of music and exploring sound in different formats.
 Musical guests will include Paul Parlyb Brown, Tim Cook, Simmeon Naphtali, Jordon The Ego, GSD.

 Workshops and other public interaction

-Re-vision is curated by Art of Protest Projects and The Point.
+Curated by Art of Protest Projects and The Point.
 As the Point is currently closed, the exhibition has been digitised for online exploration.
 Take a tour around the gallery through images and videos to find out more about the creation of street art in Doncaster and the muralists who brought their art indoors.
 This exhibition features original artworks by internationally acclaimed artists STATIC, Paul Luke and Natasha Clarke, who have all created large-scale installations around Doncaster.
 Their aim is to make art more accessible and engaging for a wider audience.

 Colours is the first of a developing program of interactive and engaging art activity to be held in Doncaster’s Market Place, opening on August 6th.
 The iconic Corn Exchange building will host nine artists selected by young organisers of Colours, GSD.
 Visitors will find digital animation, videography, mixed media, photography and illustration which will fill the mezzanine, re-vitalising the Corn Exchange to become a place where experimental art can be enjoyed.
 The artists will respond to this through the creation of interactive individual environments that visitors can wander through.
 Birdsong artist activations will take place every Saturday during August and September and will feature various workshops by Sarah Villneau, Raj Madaan, Sacha Grey, Warren Draper and Mandy Keating.